siraw11/Project_Alpha/README.md

 **Game Screen**

-This is themost complext state, "playing state".
+This is the most complext state, "playing state".
 You can shoot in all four direction.
 The enemies have two HP each, you have five.The game has two levels, at the start of any level your healt will be restored.

 ![Alt text](/Screenshots%20%26%20GIFS/Game.png?raw=true "Game")